Guide on How to Write Policies and Procedures With Expert Insights

 - ‘Will and Must’ – If something is mandatory.
 These are strong action words which are good to use.

 - Remove extra words – change ‘in order to’ to ‘to’

 - Use inclusive and gender-neutral language – e.g., ‘their’ not ‘he or she’

 - Avoid using the word ‘all’ – you could say it’s redundant.
 Instead, simply state who exactly you mean unless stated otherwise.
 E.g., “All staff members must…”

 - Define acronyms the first time they are used – e.g. Integrated Care System (ICS)

 6 Quick Tips on Writing Successful Policies and Procedures from Communications Expert, Sue Calthorpe

 - “Think about the wide range of readers who will need to access your documents.
-Some will be expert and interested, some will be affected but uninterested, some might be hostile.
+Some will be experts and interested, some will be affected but uninterested, and some might be hostile.
 How will you write text that can be scrutinised by all these readers?

 - Make sure you use clear, unambiguous sentence structures

 - Write in the active, rather than the passive voice.
 Your reader always needs to be clear who's 'doing the doing' if you want to ensure compliance

 - Ensure your communications are inclusive: how will readers with neurodivergent processes or disabilities access your policies and guidance?
 Learn more about inclusive communication and how you can remove barriers with our blog post.